 There are more than 200 people of Indian origin living in the city, many of them involved in the retail trade while others, such as consultant surgeon, Mr. Kanwar Panesar, have worked in the medical profession.

-The rise in the city’s Indian population can also be evidenced by the opening of a Sikh temple at Clooney Terrace.
+The rise in the city’s Indian population was also evidenced by the opening of a Sikh temple at Clooney Terrace.

 How things have changed since the days “Paddy Sumra”- as he was known in Derry - first began trading from his van.